EllisLab/EE-Language-German/README.md

 - Copyright (C) 2009-2018 EllisLab, Inc.
-- Original German translation provided by: Werner Gusset (gusset@octave2.ch),
+- Original German translation provided by: Werner Gusset (gusset@octave2.ch)
 - Erweitert für EE 3.x von Tom Jaisle (jaisle@eyelabel.com)
-- Teilweise neu übersetzt und erweitert für EE 3.x und EE 4.x von Ralph Segert (ralph@segert.net).
+- Partly new translated and expanded for EE 3.x and EE 4.x by: Ralph Segert (ralph@segert.net)

 Note from Ralph Segert:
 The German language pack is translated to "modules_lang.php" for the EE 4.x and 5.x release.